 Souvenir Group Picture

 Souvenirs, snacks, and miscellaneous items may be purchased at the Canteen.
-While camp is in session, snacks will be provided for Day Camps and Super Saturday ONLY!!
+While camp is in session, snacks will be provided for Day Camps, Super Saturday, 1st-2nd Grade Overnight and JOY camp ONLY!!
+Those attending any camp sessions for Grades 3- 6 will need to purchase a canteen card at the time of Registration.
+Any money left on the canteen card at the end of the camp session will be donated to our Summer Camp Mission after the canteen time on the last day of camp.
 Campers attending all other camp sessions will use their own spending money to purchase snack items.
 The Canteen will open each afternoon and evening during camp sessions.
 The costs of snack and drink items range from $1.00 to $2.00.
 Campers are allowed to purchase two items per visit (maximum of $8 per day).
-All campers will have an opportunity to purchase souvenir items during registration / check-in and at camp closing.
+All campers will have an opportunity to purchase souvenir items during registration/check-in and at camp closing, older students can purchase souvenirs at any time the canteen is open.

 Address mail to: